-HBase does not ship with Snappy support because of licensing issues.
-You can install Snappy binaries (for instance, by using yum install snappy on CentOS) or build Snappy from source.
+That said, if you prefer the Hadoop codec option, you can install Snappy binaries (for instance, by using yum install snappy on CentOS) or build Snappy from source.
 After installing Snappy, search for the shared library, which will be called libsnappy.so.X where X is a number.
 If you built from source, copy the shared library to a known location on your system, such as /opt/snappy/lib/.